 Joshua T. Wewel, M.D.

 Dr. Joshua T. Wewel is a fellowship trained, board eligible neurosurgeon with Piedmont Hospital and Atlanta Brain and Spine Care.
-Dr. Wewel’s expertise includes the surgical treatment of herniated discs, spinal stenosis, scoliosis, spinal tumors and trauma.
+Dr. Wewel’s expertise includes the surgical treatment of herniated discs, spinal stenosis, scoliosis, spinal tumors, brain tumors, stereotactic radiosurgery, intracerebral hemorrhages, and trauma.
 His focus is on minimally invasive spine surgery as well as open techniques, when indicated.

 Dr. Wewel was born and raised in Omaha, Nebraska.
 He completed his pre-medical undergraduate training at the University of Kansas earning a bachelor’s degree in microbiology and graduating summa cum laude.
 He returned to Omaha, NE to complete his medical school training at the University of Nebraska Medical Center.
 During medical school he completed an honors thesis and graduated with distinction.